faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures4_lecture.md

 `{fst := 3, snd := 2`}.

-Using `with` without specifying a new value simply instructs Lean to consider all fields on their own without changing their value (but possibly picking some of them if needed).
+Using `with` without specifying a new value simply instructs Lean to consider all fields on their own without changing their value (possibly picking only the ones that are needed, while discharging the others).
 +++